Australian higher education supporting sustainable developmentResearch 26 Oct 2020 8 minute read

 Find out more:

-The Australian Awards Global Tracer Facility is managed by the Australian Council for Educational Research (ACER) on behalf of the Australian Department of Foreign Affairs and Trade (DFAT) .
+The Australia Awards Global Tracer Facility is managed by the Australian Council for Educational Research (ACER) on behalf of the Australian Department of Foreign Affairs and Trade (DFAT) .

 To read the full report visit the Australia Awards Global Tracer Facility webpage.